Ilya Burov

 Michelle Bruckner

-Musical Theater, Tap, Jazz, Competition
+Musical Theater, Tap, Jazz, Competition Choreographer

 Michelle made her Broadway Debut in Chicago, The Musical.
 She played the role of Sheila in A Chorus Line on The Broadway Tour of America and the European Tour.
 She had leading roles in five consecutive seasons at Maine State Music Theatre, and has worked at The Walnut Street Theater in Philadelphia.
 Her choreography credits include: West Side Story, Damn Yankees, Mame, The Mystery of Edwin Drood, Into the Woods, The Secret Garden, and many others.